deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

 ### Now what is left is the datalayer which concists of the RDS Database, Elastic File system(EFS) and using KMS keys.

+### The first thing is to create a KMS key for the EFS